octomix/josson/README.md

     a.b.c[2].upperCase() ==> "D"

     a.*.y ==> "z"

+Enclose the key name with double quote if it contains "." or starts/ends with spaces.

+For example:

+    {
+        "a.b": {
+            " c.d ": 123
+        }
+    }

+    "a.b"." c.d " ==> 123

 Wildcard search and regular expression search path steps work on object node.
 Multi-level wildcard searches for the first resolvable result on path steps in order.